Becoming a Nutritionist in Vermont

 American University’s online Master of Science in Nutrition Education will prepare you to become an influential leader in nutrition education and advocacy while promoting nutrition and healthy lifestyle choices in your community and beyond.

-The Vermont Department of Labor anticipates that the number of employed nutritionists in the state will rise from 192 in 2010 to 219 by 2020.
-Roughly half of all nutritionists find employment opportunities in the Burlington-South Burlington metropolitan area.
 Although nutritionist jobs can be located in outpatient care facilities, nursing homes and medical centers, hospitals continue to be the major employer for nutritionist in Vermont.
 Local employers may include:

 - Compass Group USA

 - Central Vermont Medical Center

 Vermont Professional Associations for Nutritionists